WillySeahh/taskb/README.md

 You should get the message of total number of quotes was deleted successfully.

 **For deployed endpoint testing refer to B3 below.
-B3 is where I’ve done by deploying.**
+B3 is where I’ve done by deploying as such the deployed testing is done there.**

 ### Task B2